Frequently Asked Questions

 5. What does "League Age" mean?

-6. Will my child be playing with other kids his age?
+6. Will my child be playing with other kids his/her age?

-Ages may vary within a division within 1-2 years.
-As players progress up, their skill level will be used to place them in the proper division based on skill.
-At the kid pitch level they will be playing with other kids in the same age group, within 1-2 years as much as possible.
+Ages may vary within a division by 1-2 years.
+As players progress, they will be placed in the proper division based on skill.
+At the kid-pitch level, they will be playing with other kids in the same age group, within 1-2 years, as much as possible.

-7. Can my child play on a team with his friend?
+7. Can my child play on a team with his/her friend?

-After evaluations, we divide the players up based on skill level.
+After evaluations (Spring season only), we divide the players up based on skill level.
 We do take requests, but we do not guarantee they will be honored.
-Above Tee-Ball our main obligation is to ensure the teams are equal in skill level.
+Above the Tee-Ball level, our main obligation is to ensure the teams are equal in skill level.
+In the Fall season, no evaluations are required and friend requests are honored when possible.

 No. MCLL believes that coach pitch is a better approach to developing young hitters than machine pitch.

-At the older levels the schedules have been designed so kids can play on both a Majors team and an Intermediates team or alternatively an Intermediates team and a Juniors team.
-A discount of 50%, if available will be given on the lower priced division when playing two divisions.
+At the older levels, the schedules have been designed so kids can play on both a Majors team and an Intermediates team or an Intermediates team and a Juniors team.
+A discount of 50%, if available, will be given on the lower-priced division when playing two levels.

-11. Do you have a higher level of baseball than recreational?
+10. Do you offer a higher level of baseball/softball than recreational?

 Little League is designed so ALL children wishing to play have the opportunity to do so.
-If your child has advanced skills, they can play up to the highest level matching their capabilities.
-We also offer a Sunday Select program for ages 8-12 that provides additional training and games.
+If your child has advanced skills, they can play up to the highest level matching their capabilities and try out for the All-Star tournament teams over the summer.

-The baseball season runs from early April to early June.
-Typically opening the first weekend of April and ending the weekend before the last day of school for MCPS.
+The Spring season runs from early April to early June, typically opening the first weekend of April and ending the weekend before the last day of school for MCPS.
 MCLL does not play any games on Easter or Memorial Day weekends.
+The Fall season runs from the last week of August through the end of October.

 Section 2: Registration Questions

-Simply click the orange “Register Now” button that is on our home page. http://mclittleleague.org.
+Simply click the “Register” button that is on our home page: http://mclittleleague.org.
 This will walk you through the registration process.
 This button is only present when registration is open.

-The registration fee goes to help cover the costs of field permits; team equipment (bases,balls, catcher's gear, etc.); player uniforms; umpires (Minors and above); field maintenance; end-of-season trophies; and other expenses.
-Registration fees only cover part of operating costs and are supplemented by corporate team sponsorships.
+The registration fee helps cover the costs of field permits; team equipment (bases, balls, catcher's gear, etc.); player uniforms*; umpires (Minors and above); field maintenance; end-of-season trophies; and other expenses.
+Registration fees only cover part of operating costs and are supplemented by corporate team sponsorships. *Starting with the Spring 2024 season, softball players will need to purchase their own black pants.

-As we are a non-profit community organization, we set our fees to cover the actual costs per player, with no profit above the costs.
-We have had kept our rates fairly steady the past three years.
-Our fees are comparable to other similar baseball organizations in the area.
-If you compare the number of games we offer compared to other programs you may discover MCLL is a better value!
+As we are a non-profit community organization, we set our fees to cover the actual costs per player.
+We have kept our rates fairly steady over the past three years.
+Our fees are comparable to similar baseball/softball organizations in the area.
+If you compare the number of games we offer compared to other programs, MCLL is a much better value!

 4. What is your refund policy?

-Our full refund policy is on the web site.
+Our full refund policy is located here: Refund Policy

 6. What equipment will I need for my player?